pitta-bread/f1-chatter/docs/high_level.md

 that latest_state is being polled, and when it chanes its response, the frontend nicely highlights the new highlight messsage and driver.

-### Phase 3: Enriching with real data fetched live from OpenF1
+### Phase 3: Enriching with real data fetched live from FastF1

-- Driver info isn't hardcoded into the frontend.
+- Driver info isn't hardcoded into the frontend, fetched from FastF1 instead.
 - Instead of icon, when a driver is highlighted, their headshot shows.
+- Driver positions on the track map use real-time x,y telemetry data from FastF1.

 ### Phase 4: AI

 - Filtering of the messages so the highlight message for a time period is actually the most interesting.
+This is done by prompting an LLM with a custom definition of what makes a message interesting.
 - Sentiment analysis on each message, so a happy/neutral/sad face emoji can show next to the message.